bartala/Bankruptcy/README.md

 `Low_stocks.r` -- find the date when the stock price crashed in terms of $Min${(`Adj Close`$[t])$/(`Adj Close`$[t+1]) - 1$}

+`combine_data.R` -- combine collected Twitter datasets on companies that declared chapter 11 bankruptcy between 2012 to 2022

 ## Miscellaneous
 Please send any questions you might have about the code and/or the algorithm to alon.bartal@biu.ac.il.